 Origins of Intuition

 This is yet another example for me just how important it is to trust that inner knowing.
-I can't imagine what would have happened if I was in Nevada City.
+I can’t imagine what would have happened if I was in Nevada City.
 Because of this trust, I was quickly taken care of via laparoscopic surgery (minimally invasive surgery, which would have been what I wanted), and I was in a place where my father could come and look after me for awhile.
-I don't really question the origin of this knowing.
-To me, it feels so integrated with my general awareness that it doesn't feel like it comes from outside me or is a distinctly different voice (although it can be).
+I don’t really question the origin of this knowing.
+To me, it feels so integrated with my general awareness that it doesn’t feel like it comes from outside me or is a distinctly different voice.
 I simply know that the more I trust it, the clearer I am about how to be and act in the world.

 Intuition Within Spiritual Awakening

 After an awakening, your intuition may be about the only working mechanism in you.
 It’s actually very clear immediately thereafter because everything else just got blown up.
 The problem comes when people try to reach back to use old ways of thinking and being because they don’t know how to be in this intense space of the unknown.
 They start bringing in that other stuff which blocks out the intuition again, so right after awakening, they’re becoming intensely confused again.